-A single plant stake is the most common method to support your garden plants.
+A single plant stake is the most common method to support your tall garden plants.

-There are a variety of stakes you can use including wooden, metal, bamboo and plastic stakes.
+There are a variety of simple stakes you can use including wooden, metal, bamboo canes, and plastic stakes.

-Use twine, string or hook-and-loop plant ties to tie around the plant as it grows every 6-8 inches.
+Use garden twine, string, or twist ties to tie the tall stems to the stake.
+Continue to tie the stem to the support stake as it grows every 6-8 inches.